 Continues the study of financial accounting with emphasis on special topics and reporting of accounting information.
 Includes a brief introduction to income tax.
-Winter semester - 3 lecs and 2 labs per week.

 EB220: Production Economics (E)

 Instructor: Prof. Tait

 An introduction to the study of economic principles used to analyze production and resource use in agriculture.
 Areas of emphasis include economic examination of the factor-factor, factor-product, and product-product relationships of the farm production system.
 Practical examples and lab exercises are used to illustrate and reinforce the concepts presented in the classroom.